Meet the team!

 Jasmine moves through her life filled with enthusiasm and passion!
 After completing a BSC in Biology at Dalhousie, Jasmine’s curiosity about the human body led her to Equator and she competed her Yoga Teacher Training in 2019 and has become engrained within the Halifax yoga community.

 Jasmine started at the DPC as a causal hire working both admin and therapy sides.
-She now is a full-time admin assistant and is excited to play a more involved roll in keeping things running smoothly.
+She is now our lead admin assistant and is excited to play a more involved roll in keeping things running smoothly.